ROCm/amd_matrix_instruction_calculator/README.md

 The `--cbsz` and `--abid` modifiers can also affect the output of the compression index.
 Because the VGPR that holds the compression index is 32b long, sparse instructions with 16b inputs only need 1/4 of a register (8 bits per lane) to store the compression index.
-Setting `CBSZ!=0` allows setting ABID to 0, 1, 2, or 3.
+Setting `CBSZ==0` allows setting ABID to 0, 1, 2, or 3.
 This allows storing different compression indices in any of the 8b segments.
+Setting `CBSZ!=0` will cause the ABID field to be ignored, and the low 8 bits of each register will be used (as if `ABID==0`).

 Similarly, sparse instructions with 8b inputs only need 1/2 of a register (16 bits per lane) to store the compression indices.
-Setting `CBSZ!=0` allows setting ABID to 0 or 2, which allows choosing the compression indices from the top or bottom half of the register.
+Setting `CBSZ==0` allows setting ABID to 0 or 1, which allows choosing the compression indices from the top or bottom half of the register.
+Setting `CBSZ!=0` will cause the ABID field to be ignored, and the low 16 bits of each register will be used (as if `ABID==0`).

 This use of CBSZ and ABID modifiers for SMFMAC instructions prevents their use for broadcasting A\[\] matrix values [in the manner described above](#example-of-using-the-cbsz-and-abid-modifiers-to-change-the-a-matrix-layout).